Campbell Scott: Career

 In 2007, Scott lent his voice for the narration of a Chevron Corporation television ad, as well as the Iraq War documentary film, No End in Sight.
 He also appeared in the romantic comedy Music and Lyrics, starring Hugh Grant and Drew Barrymore.
 Next up for Scott was the 2009 drama Handsome Harry.
 Scott also had a recurring role on the USA drama Royal Pains, as Boris Kuester von Jurgens-Ratenicz.

 From 2009 to 2010, Scott had a recurring role in the third season of Damages, playing Joe Tobin, the son of indicted Bernie Madoff-like Louis Tobin (Len Cariou).

 In 2010, Scott provided the voice-over for a new Häagen-Dazs TV commercial called "Ode to Flavor".
 The ad was created by Goodby, Silverstein & Partners, directed by Noah Marshall with art direction by Croix Gagnon.
 He played the role of Richard Parker, the father of Peter Parker, in the 2012 film The Amazing Spider-Man.
 Scott reprised his role in the 2014 film The Amazing Spider-Man 2.
 From 2015 to 2016, Scott appeared as Lloyd Dallas in the Broadway revival of Noises Off.
 In 2017, he collaborated with Dutch DJ and producer Ferry Corsten on Blueprint, an album combining Trance music and science fiction, in which he can be heard as the story's narrator.
 In 2019 Scott portrayed the lead role of Ebenezer Scrooge in a Broadway adaptation of Charles Dickens's A Christmas Carol written by Jack Thorne and directed by Matthew Warchus.

-Scott plays Dr. Lewis Dodgson (replacing Cameron Thor) in Jurassic World Dominion (2022), the sixth film in the Jurassic Park franchise.
+Scott portrayed Dr. Lewis Dodgson (replacing Cameron Thor) in Jurassic World Dominion (2022), the sixth film in the Jurassic Park franchise.

+In 2026, he portrayed Franklin D. Roosevelt in the French film De Gaulle.